It has been interesting lately going back into my childhood memories to recall how my parent’s advice has echoed throughout my life.

 Take your medicine

-Dad, as a Veterinarian Surgeon you always believed in science.
+As a Veterinarian Surgeon you always believed in science.
 It is important to take the full prescription of antibiotics.
-It’s because of you that I have a healthy respect for drugs.
+It is because of you that I have a healthy respect for drugs.
 In this lifetime, I have had plenty of opportunity to misuse and abuse, but I didn’t.

 Save your money